YMSpektor/carnelian-diagram/docs/interactivity.md

 );
 ```

-The library also supports native hit testing, where the browser determines which svg element is under the mouse cursor.
+The library also supports native hit testing based on the browser pointer events for svg elements.
 Although the use of the useHitTest hook is more flexible, you can attach a hit area to a specific svg node using `createHitTestProps` function:

 ``` typescript
 import { createHitTestProps } from "@carnelian/interaction";